dresroldan/vinyl-record-ecommerce-store/README.md

 ## Description

-An online vinyl record shop, alowing users the ability to browse through various vinyl records with full description and genre.
-Users will also be able place products in a shopping cart, where it is presented as an order at checkout.
+An online vinyl record shop, allowing users the ability to browse through various vinyl records with full description and genre.
+Users will also be able to place products in a shopping cart, where it is presented as an order at checkout.

 ## Technologies